 Vaux put her own botanical and artistic skills to use to support the Smithsonian's fundraising.
 In 1923, she started working on an illustrated guide to North American wild flowers, to be published by the Smithsonian with an unprecedented number and quality of colour plates.
 In the foreword to Volume I, Vaux explained that the book grew out of friends and colleagues' appreciation of her watercolour sketches of rare and interesting plants throughout her travels.
-"A survey of wild flower publications," she said, "led to the decision that there was a need for a finely illustrated work that would be of service pictorially to all professional and amateur botanists and designers, and to the larger group of lovers of wild flowers and the great out-of-doors."74 Printing the various volumes and editions cost an enormous \$750,000, but in the end the book turned a profit for the Smithsonian.75 Unfortunately, the first edition came out in 1925 - too late to be of help funding their Burgess Shale expeditions.
+"A survey of wild flower publications," she said, "led to the decision that there was a need for a finely illustrated work that would be of service pictorially to all professional and amateur botanists and designers, and to the larger group of lovers of wild flowers and the great out-of-doors."
+Printing the various volumes and editions cost an enormous \$750,000, but in the end the book turned a profit for the Smithsonian.
+The Smithsonian their Burgess Shale expeditions.
 The Mary Vaux Walcott fund was established in the Smithsonian's department of botany in appreciation of her efforts, and she also willed a significant amount of money to the institution upon her death in 1940.

-74 Mary Vaux Walcott, North American Wild Flowers, vol. 1, 5 vols.
+&lt;sup>74 Mary Vaux Walcott, North American Wild Flowers, vol. 1, 5 vols.
 (Washington, DC: Smithsonian Institution, 1925), http://archive.org/details/NorthAmericanwilWalc, 9.

 Given these funding challenges, Yochelson argues that Charles Doolittle Walcott was only able to continue collecting fossils in the Burgess Shale because his family members worked for free, and CPR provided free transportation.
-"Without those subsidies, the cost of collecting might have ended quarrying after 1911."76 Evidently these were only occasional subsidies, because in some years he paid significantly out of pocket for these expenses.
-In 1913, just a few months after his son Charlie's death, Walcott made the trip out west on his own to work on Mount Robson before meeting the rest of his family and assistants in Field.77 Just booking sleeper cars for himself on the train, a spot on a steamer, meals, and transferring 18 pieces of luggage added up to \$99.70 USD, worth about \$3,078.52 USD in 2023 (\$4,184.78 CAD).78 That year alone, he also paid for the transportation and field assistant services of his three surviving children, a quarryman, field transportation by the Brewster company, camp food, and various other hotel and supply fees.
+"Without those subsidies, the cost of collecting might have ended quarrying after 1911."
+Evidently these were only occasional subsidies, because in some years he paid significantly out of pocket for these expenses.
+In 1913, just a few months after his son Charlie's death, Walcott made the trip out west on his own to work on Mount Robson before meeting the rest of his family and assistants in Field.
+In Just booking sleeper cars for himself on the train, a spot on a steamer, meals, and transferring 18 pieces of luggage added up to \$99.70 USD, worth about \$3,078.52 USD in 2023 (\$4,184.78 CAD).
+That year alone, he also paid for the transportation and field assistant services of his three surviving children, a quarryman, field transportation by the Brewster company, camp food, and various other hotel and supply fees.
 Any favours from the railway would have considerably relieved the financial pressures of the field season.

 Subsidizing his trips was not an act of charity on CPR's part, but an appreciation of the marketing accomplished by Walcott and Vaux's pictures of their travels.
-In 1907, CPR arranged free passage west for Helena, Helen, and Stuart, for which Walcott sent CPR President Thomas G. Shaughnessy thanks in the form of landscape photographs.79 In 1916, Walcott and Vaux negotiated free tickets to BC for themselves by sending Shaughnessy a National Geographic issue with photographs that Vaux and her brother George Vaux Jr. had taken along the CPR
+In 1907, CPR arranged free passage west for Helena, Helen, and Stuart, for which Walcott sent CPR President Thomas G. Shaughnessy thanks in the form of landscape photographs.
+In 1916, Walcott and Vaux negotiated free tickets to BC for themselves by sending Shaughnessy a National Geographic issue with photographs that Vaux and her brother George Vaux Jr. had taken along the CPR

-78 "Expenses, C. D. Walcott: Washington, D.C. to various points in Alberta and British Columbia, and return;" "Memorandum Account: C. D. W. - Trip West - 1913;" "Expenses of Helen B. Walcott during field season of 1913 refunded by C. D. Walcott."
+&lt;sup>78 "Expenses, C. D. Walcott: Washington, D.C. to various points in Alberta and British Columbia, and return;"

+&quot;Memorandum Account: C. D. W. - Trip West - 1913;" "Expenses of Helen B. Walcott during field season of 1913 refunded by C. D. Walcott."
 07-004 Box 09 Folder 05, Smithsonian Institution Archives (SIA), Washington.
-79 Charles D. Walcott to Themsel C. Sharebaye Market 25, 1007-07, 040 Dev 01 Folder 128, SIA route.80 In the next section, we will consider more ways that Walcott's presence in the Rocky Mountains benefited the railway, the parks service, and other actors he needed favours from.

-79 Charles D. Walcott to Thomas G. Shaughnessy, May 25, 1907.
+&lt;sup>79 Charles D. Walcott to Thomas G. Shaughnessy, May 25, 1907.
 07-040 Box 01 Folder 138, SIA.